-Besides several website subscriptions, TASIS does not provide software for students using laptops or non-Apple tablets at this time.
+Besides several website subscriptions, TASIS does not provide software for students using laptops or non-Apple tablets.

 Yes.
 However, they will need to make sure there is enough storage space available to install required academic apps and to store their schoolwork.
-Students are still expected to adhere to the School’s Technology Responsible Use Policy.
+Students are still expected to adhere to the School’s Technology Responsible Use Policy, found in the MS Student Handbook.
 In particular, playing video games during the school day—even during breaks—is not permitted.

 TASIS will do its best to limit the number of required apps in order to leave as much space free as possible for content creation and personal use.
 However, students can do several things to keep space available on their computers:

 - Students can delete apps and games not being used.

 - All students have access to unlimited storage space in Google Drive through their TASIS email account.
 Any completed work (e.g. essays, videos, presentations) can be uploaded to Google Drive and then deleted from the computer.

 - Photos and videos can take up a lot of space and often aren’t needed on the device after they are used.
 Students can use online services like Google Drive, Google Photos, or Flickr (website, app) to automatically upload photos and videos and then delete them from the computer*.

 *For iOS devices, remember to also delete all photos and videos in the "Recently Deleted" album when freeing up space.

 Students will be responsible for backing up their computers and should do so each week.

 For iPads, students can create backups with iTunes (Mac or Windows) or iCloud.